Above-the-Garage/spwnnmark/README.md

 The rci.32xlarge with 128 virtual cores (but really only 64 real ones and 64 useless hyperthreaded ones) is Intel and costs a bit over $8.00 / hour.
 Go Graviton 3!

 Why is the raspberry pi 2b faster than the 3?
-I'm guessing it's because of 32-bit Go.
+I'm guessing it's because of 32-bit Go and 32-bit code optimization was the design goal of the 2b CPU.